l1kw1d/echo-sense/README.md

 ### Setup Obtain Google App Engine SDK

-Download the APK from Google.
+Download the SDK from Google.
 <https://cloud.google.com/appengine/downloads>

 ### Create a branch or fork the repo